-In relation to credit risk the committee reviews on a quarterly basis, the composition of the book against statutory and internal limits, the performance of the book in terms of arrears and possessions and any emerging trends within the book.
+In relation to credit risk the committee reviews on a quarterly basis, the composition of the book against statutory and internal limits, the performance of the book in terms of arrears and possessions, oversight of the underwriting and any emerging trends within the book.

-In relation to operational risk the committee reviews risk incident dashboards from management.
-These include root cause analysis, an explanation of which controls broke down and action taken or planned to address the issue, with Line 2 (the Risk function) providing a report to include a summary of the key incidents reported, any trends or themes identified and year to date financial impact.
+In relation to operational risk the committee reviews an oversight assessment of the main operational risk categories, key risk and control performance, operational loss information, third party supplier performance and significant risk incident dashboards from management.
+These dashboards include root cause analysis, an explanation of which controls broke down and action taken or planned to address the issue, with Line 2 (the Risk function) providing a report to include a summary of the key incidents reported, any trends or themes identified and year to date financial impact.